-The following section applies to non-Metallic formulary plans (Rx Plan A1, A2, B3, B4, C4, E1, E3, E4, F1, and G3) and plans with no pharmacy benefit coverage only.
+The following section applies to Incentive, Open, and Select formulary plans (Rx Plan A1, A2, B3, B4, C4, F1, and G3) and plans with no pharmacy benefit coverage only.
 Please refer to the member plan booklet or member ID card.

-Section 1: Non-Metallic Formulary Plans (Rx Plan A1, A2, B3, B4, C4, E1, E3, E4, F1, and G3) and Plans with No Pharmacy Benefit Coverage ONLY treatment of individuals with chronic hepatitis C infection without cirrhosis or with compensated cirrhosis (Child-Pugh A).
+Section 1: Incentive, Open, and Select Formulary Plans (Rx Plan A1, A2, B3, B4, C4, F1, and G3) and Plans with No Pharmacy Benefit Coverage ONLY

-Epclusa (sofosbuvir-velpatasvir), Harvoni (ledipasvir-sofosbuvir), Mavyret (glecaprevir-pibrentasvir), Sovaldi (sofosbuvir), and Vosevi (sofosbuvir-velpatasvir-voxilaprevir) are preferred over all other direct-acting antiviral (DAA) treatments including brand ledipasvir-sofosbuvir, brand sofosbuvir-velpatasvir, and Zepatier (elbasvir-grazoprevir) for the
+Epclusa (sofosbuvir-velpatasvir), Harvoni (ledipasvir-sofosbuvir), Mavyret (glecaprevir-pibrentasvir), Sovaldi (sofosbuvir), and Vosevi (sofosbuvir-velpatasvir-voxilaprevir) are preferred over all other direct-acting antiviral (DAA) treatments including brand ledipasvir-sofosbuvir, brand sofosbuvir-velpatasvir, and Zepatier (elbasvir-grazoprevir) for the treatment of individuals with chronic hepatitis C infection without cirrhosis or with compensated cirrhosis (Child-Pugh A).